 The Education Appeals Office is the independent body which administers all Admission Appeals within Suffolk.
 It is unable to offer personal advice about individual appeals.
 However the Advisory Centre for Education (A.C.E.) is a national charity that provides advice and information to parents and carers on a wide range of school-based issues.
 Call them on 0300 011 5142 or look at their website.

-Aided Schools are reminded that they can access support from the Deputy Director.
+Aided Schools are reminded that they can access support from the Deputy Diocesan Director of Education.

 - Statutory Consultation-+

 All Church of England Voluntary Aided schools and academies have now concluded the statutory consultation on their Admission Policies for 2018-2019.
 Governors will have considered all representations and revised their policies appropriately.